Joint Attack Helicopter Instrumented Evaluation: Outcomes

-In 1976, as a direct result of the tests and the THEL results, the US Army began updating all AH-1G, -1Q and -1R to the modernized AH-1S.
+In 1976, as a direct result of the tests and the THES results, the US Army began updating all AH-1G, -1Q and -1R to the modernized AH-1S.
 The -1S retained the Cobra's direct-fire capabilities with rockets and guns, but shifted its primary mission to anti-tank, carrying eight TOW missiles.
 In March 1978, a further 100 new-build AH-1S's were ordered.

 In Canada, the tests were used to bolster arguments for the new mobile force structure.
 However, when the cost of the helicopters was considered, it appeared there was only enough money to equip one formation with the required number of aircraft.
 This would leave the forces in Canada both under-equipped and unable to perform realistic training.
 Having repeatedly suggested a status quo approach, updating the Centurions in both Europe and Canada, a wait and see approach developed.
 An additional factor in the Canadian decision was the advocacy of Major Norman Shackleton, who wrote a series of influential and widely quoted pro-tank articles throughout this period.
 Among these was a 1967 article that concluded: "... the foremost antitank weapon is probably another tank sited in the defense."
 By the early 1980s, the helicopter contingent had not been purchased, while a new tank contingent of Leopards had been purchased from Germany in 1978.

 Other NATO forces also began the process of integrating attack helicopters into their forces, initially with ad hoc conversions of existing utility designs like the Westland Scout and MBB Bo 105.